You may need to add debt to your IVA which you forgot about at the start. This can be done. But it is important to

-Can you add a forgotten Debt to an IVA?
+Can you add new or forgotten debt to an IVA?

 Only debts listed in your original IVA are included.
 If you forget one or were unaware of a debt at the time you applied you remain liable to pay it.

 Rather than struggling to pay the new debt it may be possible to add it to your Arrangement.
 If the amount is no more then 10% of the total already included your Insolvency Practitioner (IP) should be able to do this without going back to the original creditors.

 If the new debt is is larger than 10% of the original, the creditors will have to agreed for it to be added using what is known as a variation of your IVA.
 All the creditors including the new one must agree to the addition.
 In exchange they will normally require you to extend the length of the Arrangement.

 If you are struggling with a new debt adding it to your IVA is only one way of dealing with the problem.
 An alternative is to take a payment break to give you time to pay it.